|

 Ziguinchor, Senegal

 Founded in 1984, AJAC-Lukaal has been led by and served peasant communities in the Casamance for over twenty years.
 It contributes to lasting peace by assisting local communities to carry out economic, social and cultural activities that improve the living conditions of those affected by years of civil conflict.
 AJAC promotes family-based, sustainable agriculture for a healthy and balanced environment, provides agricultural and technical assistance, and helps channel funding from international donors.
-It has a rapidly growing membership of more than 7,500 farmers (5,000 of whom are women), who have organized themselves into 91 rural women’s groups and 30 mixed gender groups.
+It has a rapidly growing membership of more than 3,500 farmers (more than 75% of whom are women), who have organized themselves into 75 groups (45 rural women's groups and 30 mixed gender groups).

 This grant enables AJAC-Lukaal to provide community grants and technical assistance to 12 rural women’s groups in Casamance in order to consolidate and expand their farming activities.
 These include the construction of new wells, the creation of irrigation systems, and the installation of protective fencing for cultivated areas.
 The groups will receive training in organic farming techniques, as well as financial and project management.
 The grant will also support the development of AJAC-Lukaal’s community grantmaking program by covering the salary and related costs for a program manager.